 Guidelines for simple orthodontic problems:

 During the first week following the placement of your braces or after the first Invisalign® aligner is inserted, you will likely feel some pressure and/or discomfort.
 You may also experience this infrequently following routine adjustments of the braces and inserting new Invisalign® aligners.
 This will disappear quickly.
 We recommend patients eat soft foods during this initial adjustment period and use an over-the-counter pain reliever if necessary.
 We generally recommend acetaminophen (e.g. Tylenol®) or ibuprofen (e.g. Advil®, Motrin®), only if there are no known allergies to these medications.
 If you have an open sore, you can rinse with warm salt water to soothe the area.

 During your orthodontic treatment, it is natural for your teeth to become loose as the bone around the teeth softens.
-This is a natural occurrence and will lead to any long-term problems.
+This is a natural occurrence and will not lead to any long-term problems.
 The bone will solidify once the teeth have been moved into their ideal positions.

 Sore Lips and cheeks